The Freelands Painting Prize celebrates outstanding painting from art schools and universities across the UK. Each year

 Johan Laurentz Jensen, born in 1800, was a Danish painter specializing in flower painting.
 He created numerous artistic flower arrangements in vases or baskets with a dark and neutral background.
 His works are rich in color, variety, and textures.
 Moreover, he painted exotic plants, and even fruits and birds.
 Nonetheless, Jensen always preferred painting beautiful bouquets.

 Mia Tarney is another contemporary British artist.
 She started by painting portraits and figurative paintings.
-Later on, she turned to still lifes and floral subjects.
+Later on, she turned to still life and floral subjects.
 According to Tarney, flowers are delicate and ethereal but at the same time, they are strong and imposing.
-She captures their charm in huge canvases, just like the work below.
+She captures their charm on huge canvases, just like the work below.
 In this way, she manages to bring them to life with all the thorough details.

 Originally trained as an anthropologist, Kapwani Kiwanga translated her research into art.
 Her work Flowers for Africa are real flower arrangements that were put fresh in some exhibitions and left to wither, according to the exhibition’s duration.
 However, these bouquets were in fact background décor.
 That is they played an important role in creating a specific ambiance for the overall exhibition.

 Floris Hendrik Verster, born in 1861, was a Dutch painter.
 He came from an artistic family that encouraged his pursuits.
-Thus he took paintings lessons with Gerardus Johannes Bos and George Hendrik Breitner.
+Thus he took painting lessons with Gerardus Johannes Bos and George Hendrik Breitner.
 Moreover, he trained at the Royal Academy of Art in Hague and for some years he painted in the Academic style.
-Nonetheless, he experimented with still life paintings, such as the one we see below.
+Nonetheless, he experimented with still-life paintings, such as the one below.

 Here is another Impressionist in our small feature.
 Of course, this doesn’t come as a surprise because Impressionists painted en plein air.
 So the majority of them painted many flower arrangements too, besides scenes from nature.
 We can find beautiful still lifes with flowers in vibrant colors.
 Here’s a ravishing bouquet of Roses by Pierre Auguste Renoir.